Kanhasingh235/Wokwi_Embedded_projects/README.md

 # 🚀 Embedded Systems Project Series – From Basics to Major Project

 This repository contains a structured series of embedded systems projects .
-It follows a day-wise learning approach starting from LED blinking and button controls, leading up to a full **Home Automation System** as the major project.
+It follows a project-wise learning approach starting from LED blinking and button controls, leading up to a full **Home Automation System** as the major project.

 ### 🎯 Objective